alexfare/GageCalibrationTracker/README.md

 # GageCalibrationTracker
 Introducing Gage Calibration Tracker, a simple yet sophisticated gage calibration management software solution designed to simplify the task of maintaining tool calibration records.
 This user-friendly software is seamlessly integrated with Microsoft Excel, offering a highly efficient and free-running experience.

-We suggest using version 3.12.3 or higher, as version 3.12.3 resolved a critical issue with the database that could potentially result in data loss or information mixing.
-Furthermore, we are pleased to inform you that version 3.13.3 and above have fixed the issue with Admin Default Credentials.
+We suggest using version 3.13.3 or higher, as version 3.12.3 resolved a critical issue with the database that could potentially result in data loss and version 3.13.3 fixed an issue with Admin Default Credentials.
 <br>
 Default Username: Admin<br>
 Default Password: Admin<br>